Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 This single redirection of funds [[FROM Weaponry TO Livingry]] frees up $17 Trillion to accomplish the $15 Trillion [[New Vision and Plan]], with a 13.3% Contingency.

+Note that this can be accomplished without dismantling the militaries, by simply training and deploying the existing forces and resources to co-create rather than destroy using a decentralized [[Team of Teams]] approach.

+Beyond the military transition, there is already $500 Billion + / year of annual philanthropic flows that can be gradually redirected towards the [[Critical Path]].

+Additionally, there is $100 Billion + present in the Community Foundations network that could be leveraged to build [[Local Hubs]], [[Community Hubs]], and the [[Regenerative Finance and Insurance]] mechanisms.

+Beyond this, it appears that currently ~35% to 40% of global GDP is being spent by humanity to outsource government to corrupted centralized structures - [IMF Dataset](https://www.imf.org/external/datamapper/exp@FPP/USA/FRA/JPN/GBR/SWE/ESP/ITA/ZAF/IND), nominally $35 Trillion to $40 Trillion / year (based on ~$100 Trillion / year nominal GDP).

+This expenditure is likely 60% to 80% Waste and could / should be reduced to ~10%, ultimately redirecting ~$20 Trillion to $30 Trillion *per year* to the [[Critical Chain]] of the [[New Human Operating System]].

+The [[Lionsberg System]] ultimately proposing liberating humanity from centralized authority and coercive taxation, co-operating the backbone and commons of the [[New Human Operating System]] on the basis of a voluntary Tithe (nominally 10% of Flow).

+Beyond the ~30% of global GDP being allocated to government waste, there likely exists another 30%+ of global GDP that is being allocated to economic waste (another $30 Trillion / Year), that could also be redirected towards the [[Critical Chain]].

+It thus becomes apparent that the savings of *a single year of government waste* could finance the co-creation of the decentralized, self-governing, and self-sustaining hubs that enable humanity to flourish and usher in the [[New Era]].

+Beyond that perhaps absurb realization, we see that we could reallocate 60% to 80% of global GDP, ~*$60 Trillion to $80 Trillion per year*, gradually liberated and reallocated during the [[10 Year Grand Strategy]].

+These resources would be gradually reallocated towards the meaningful [[Quarterly Quests]] undertaken by the decentralized [[Team of Teams]] co-operating the [[New Human Operating System]] / [[Lionsberg System]].
+As seen from the [[Lionsberg Resource Runway]] page, these Quests would account for between $500 Billion and $1 Trillion+ *per quarter* by 2026 (2% to 5%) of global GDP (by the time 3% of the population connected and empowered), before exponentially scaling up through the remainder of the [[10 Year Grand Strategy]] as the rest of the human species is connected and empowered.

-This very elementary analysis of how we can afford the [[New Vision and Plan]] illustrates the ridiculous point that for less than 1/2 of what we are currently on track to spend to wage WWIII and risk destroying 2/3 to 3/4 of the human population, we could beat our swords into tools of life and co-create [[A Future For All That Is Better Than Any Has Enjoyed In The Past]].
+This very elementary analysis of how we can afford the entire $15 Trillion Grand Strategy / [[New Vision and Plan]] illustrates the ridiculous point that for less than 1/2 of what we are currently on track to spend to wage WWIII and risk destroying 2/3 to 3/4 of the human population over the coming years, and for less *a single year of government waste*, we could take back up responsibility and authority over our lives and our world, embody and enact the [[New Covenant]], beat our swords into tools of life, and co-create [[A Future For All That Is Better Than Any Has Enjoyed In The Past]].

 All it requires is enough people [[Believing It Is Possible]], Joining The Movement, and taking up their equal [[New Citizenship]] in the [[New Covenant]] and [[New World]] we are embodying, enacting, and co-creating.